 Introducing The Gratitude Challenge At Work

-Most workplaces are high on stress and low on the positive energy that encourages acknowledgments.
 A gratitude challenge or activity can help create a more positive work environment in a company, leading to more loyal employees and better productivity.
 A powerful acknowledgment often makes a huge difference.

-Incorporating or encouraging gratitude in the workplace would only be fruitful.
 Many studies indicate that people want to work for a company with a culture that regularly recognizes and rewards the efforts, work, and achievements instrumental to the company's success.
 Employees and executives alike can be involved in a series of activities in the workplace to help build a culture of gratitude.

 This article will discuss more gratitude challenges and how to practice them in your workplace.